 Application Submission

 OHFA now requires Applicants to submit their Applications and responses through the Dropbox App.
-A Dropbox link may be requested by contacting any of the Analysts listed on page 5.
-Instructions for using Dropbox are included on the OHFA webpage and at the end of the Application Packet as Attachment K.
+A Dropbox link may be requested by contacting any of the Analysts listed on page 6.
+Instructions for using Dropbox are included on the OHFA webpage and at the end of the Application Packet as Attachment L.

 IT IS THE RESPONSIBILITY OF THE APPLICANT TO VERIFY TIMELY AND COMPLETE RECEIPT OF THE APPLICATION BY DESIGNATED STAFF.